-Ghana Airways (Ghana Airways Limited) is the national carrier of the Republic of Ghana.
-The airline has its primary hub at Kotoka International Airport, in Accra.
+Ghana Airways (Ghana Airways Limited) was the national carrier of the Republic of Ghana.
+The airline had its primary hub at Kotoka International Airport, in Accra.
 Ghana Airways was the name of an airline that was established in 1958 by the government of Ghana, which stopped operating passenger flights in 2004.

-In 2020 it was announced that Ghana Airways is being revived, having previously ceased operations in 2004.
+In 2020 it was announced that Ghana Airways was being revived.
 The Government of Ghana announced that the airline was set to be restarted, in partnership with Egyptair.
-Egyptair will provide technical and operational support.
+Egyptair would provide technical and operational support.

 If you're searching for flights within Ghana, Alternative Airlines is the site for you!
 You can use the search bar at the top of the page to begin your search.
 We ticket over 600 global airlines, so we can guarantee you’ll find the flights you’re after.
 What’s more, you can pay for your flights the way you want, whether that's in USD, Euros, or Ghanaian cedi.
 Find out more about all the ways you can pay.

-The country’s new national carrier will initially operate a regional network.
-Ghana Airways has stated that it’s order of three 787-9 Dreamliners was based on the decision of providing efficient and flexible regional services.
+Ghana Airways stated that its order of three 787-9 Dreamliners was based on the decision of providing efficient and flexible regional services.

-It is expected that the airline will then have plans to begin operating international flights.
+The airline had plans to begin operating international flights.

-One route that it is likely that the airline will operate is Accra to Kumasi, which is a popular route and has high demand.
+One route that was likely the airline would operate was Accra to Kumasi, which is a popular route and has a high demand.
 You can type 'Accra' and 'Kumasi' into the search bar at the top of the page to start searching for flights between these cities.

-The airline is restarting with one McDonnell Douglas DC-10 and one McDonnell Douglas DC-9 aircraft.
-A further 3 Boeing 787 Dreamliners are also set to be added to the airline’s fleet.
+The airline was set to restart with one McDonnell Douglas DC-10 and one McDonnell Douglas DC-9 aircraft.
+A further 3 Boeing 787 Dreamliners were also set to be added to the airline’s fleet.